-confirm that higher-priority candidates have not relayed the packet, it will introduce larger latency when higher-priority candidates are very unlikely to receive the packet correctly.
+Intuitively, giving nodes closer to the destination higher relay priorities will maximize the expected packet advancement.
+However it is not always the case to maximize the throughput, especially when the packet reception ratios from the sender to the neighbors that make large advancements are low.
+Since before relaying the packet, lower-priority candidates always need to wait for a certain period of time to confirm that higherpriority candidates have not relay the packet, it will introduce larger latency if higher-priority candidates are very unlikely to receive the packet correctly.
 On the other hand, it is also not a good strategy to involve as many as possible next-hop nodes as candidates.
 Although involving more forwarding candidates tends to increase the packet advancement and delivery reliability, the medium time needed for ensuring only one actual forwarder to relay the packet is also expected to increase when more forwarding candidates are involved.
-So there exists a tradeoff between the medium time [2], which is directly relative to the throughput, and other performance goals, such as packet advancement and delivery reliability.
-This trade-off is not well studied in the existing works [17, 10, 3].
+So there exists a trade-off between the medium time [2], which is directly relative to the throughput, and other performance goals, such as packet advancement and delivery reliability.
+This trade-off is not well studied in the existing works [3, 14, 23, 24].

 In this paper, we endeavor to study the impact of candidate selection, prioritization and coordination on the distance-reliability-time trade-off in GOR.
 We introduce a local metric, expected one-hop throughput (EOT), to balance these factors.
-We also derive an upper bound of the EOT, and unveil its concavity, which indicates that the gained throughput becomes marginal when the number of forwarding candidates keeps increasing.
+We also derive an upper bound of the EOT, and unveil its concavity, which indicates that the gained throughput becomes marginal when the number of forwarding candidates increases.
 Based on EOT, we further propose a heuristic algorithm to select the forwarding candidates and assign relay priority to them.
-The simulation results validate our analysis and show that the metric EOT leads to both higher one-hop and path throughput than the corresponding pure GOR and geographic routing (GR).
+The simulation results validate our analysis and show that EOT metric leads to both better one-hop and path throughput than the corresponding pure GOR and geographic routing.